Learning Representation for Clustering via Prototype Scattering and Positive Sampling

-\textbf{Relation to PCL.}\quad Here, we summarize the difference between our \methodname and PCL~\citep{li2020prototypical} in terms of the losses and EM frameworks.
-First, we summarize the difference of our ProtoCL loss and ProtoNCE loss in PCL as follow. \begin{itemize}[leftmargin=*] \item Our NCC can avoid class collision issue while PCL cannot.
-NCC is based on BYOL that does not require negative examples for representation learning while PCL is based on instance-wise contrastive loss that requires a number of negative examples for representation learning, inevitably leading to class collision issue.
+Here, we summarize the difference between our \methodname and PCL~\cite{li2020prototypical} in terms of the losses and EM frameworks.
+First, we summarize the difference between our \lossname and ProtoNCE loss used in PCL as follows. \begin{itemize} \item Our \methodname can avoid class collision issue while PCL cannot. \methodname is based on BYOL that does not require negative examples for representation learning while PCL is based on instance-wise contrastive loss that requires a number of negative examples for representation learning, inevitably leading to class collision issue.

-\item The proposed ProtoCL in NCC is conceptually different from the ProtoNCE in PCL.
-ProtoCL is to maximize the inter-cluster distance to form a uniformly distributed space while ProtoNCE is to minimize the instance-to-cluster distance to improve the within-cluster compactness.
-The within-cluster compactness of NCC is improved by the proposed positive sampling strategy.
+\item The proposed \lossname in \methodname is conceptually different from the ProtoNCE in PCL. \lossname is to maximize the inter-cluster distance to form a uniformly distributed space while ProtoNCE is to minimize the instance-to-cluster distance to improve the within-cluster compactness.
+The within-cluster compactness of \methodname is improved by the proposed positive sampling alignment.

-\item Pure ProtoCL can work well for deep clustering while ProtoNCE requires another InfoNCE to form uniformly distributed space.
-This is a direct result of the different designs of the losses.
-ProtoCL can maximize the inter-cluster distance to form a uniformly distributed space while ProtoNCE suffers from collapse without the help of another InfoNCE to form such a space. \end{itemize}
+\item Pure \lossname can work well for deep clustering while ProtoNCE requires another InfoNCE to form uniformly distributed space.
+This is a direct result of the different designs of the losses. \lossname can maximize the inter-cluster distance to form a uniformly distributed space while ProtoNCE suffers from collapse without the help of another InfoNCE to form such a space. \end{itemize}

-Second, we summarize difference between our NCC and PCL in the EM framework.
-Formulating NCC into an EM framework can offer more insights about NCC and make it easy to understand.
-Although both in an EM framework, the M-step in PCL is significantly different from the one in our NCC.
-More specifically, the M-step in PCL is to optimize the ProtoNCE, which is an \textbf{instance-to-prototypes contrastive loss} to improve the within-cluster compactness while the M-step in our NCC is to optimize the proposed ProtoCL, which is a \textbf{prototypes-to-prototypes contrastive loss} to maximize the inter-cluster distance for better clustering performance.
-In addition, NCC also proposes a positive sampling strategy by sampling positive examples around each sample to improve within-cluster compactness.
-Finally, Table~\ref{tab:result_imagenet} demonstrates that NCC outperforms PCL by almost 10\% AMI on the ImageNet-1K dataset.
+Second, we summarize the difference between our \methodname and PCL in the EM framework.
+Formulating \methodname into an EM framework can offer more insights about \methodname and make it easy to understand.
+Although both in an EM framework, the M-step in PCL is significantly different from the one in our \methodname.
+More specifically, the M-step in PCL is to optimize the ProtoNCE, which is an \emph{instance-to-prototypes contrastive loss} to improve the within-cluster compactness while the M-step in our \methodname is to optimize the proposed \lossname, which is a \emph{prototypes-to-prototypes contrastive loss} to maximize the inter-cluster distance for better clustering performance.
+In addition, \methodname also proposes a positive sampling alignment by sampling positive examples around each sample to improve within-cluster compactness.